 where \(k(x)\) is a nominal control law.

-\textbf{Research Objective:} Given the system described in \eqref{eq:SECOND}, we have the following nominal dynamic system with minimal knowledge of the system and the inner-loop controller:
+\textbf{Research Objective:} Given the system in \eqref{eq:SECOND}, the nominal dynamics with limited knowledge of the system and inner-loop controller are defined as

-where $\bar{M}$, $\bar{C}$, and $\bar{G}$ are the nominal model parameters, with $\bar{K}_d$ representing the nominal gain of the inner-loop controller.

-The objective is to develop a controller for $\dot{q}_d$ that enables the system to accurately follow the reference trajectory and guarantee safety, such as collision avoidance in task space.
-This control design must address significant challenges, including: (i) an imperfect and largely unknown inner-loop controller, (ii) uncertain system dynamics, and (iii) the presence of external disturbances.
+where $\bar{M}$, $\bar{C}$, and $\bar{G}$ are nominal parameters, and $\bar{K}_d$ is the nominal inner-loop gain.
+The goal is to design a {$u$} controller that achieves accurate trajectory tracking and task-space safety (\emph{e.g.}, collision avoidance) under an unknown inner-loop controller, uncertain dynamics, and external disturbances.

 \begin{rem} $\Bar{C}$ and $\Bar{G}$ can be a zero matrix and a zero vector, respectively, with minimal knowledge of the system.
 We use $\Bar{C}$ and $\Bar{G}$ here to make the formulation more general.
 The model \eqref{eq:nominal model} can be further reduced to: \end{rem}